hyoungjoojin/notes/content/algorithms/competitive-prgramming/algorithms/_index.md

 - Given a sequence of integers, return one of its longest increasing subsequences.
   - [ ] Baekjoon 14003 (Platinum 5): The maximum possible length of the sequence is $10^6$.
+- Given an array of integer pairs, each pair represents a line between point $(0, p_1)$ and $(1, p_2)$.
+Find the maximum number of lines that do not cross each other.
+  - [ ] Baekjoon 2568 (Platinum 5): Return the list of lines to remove such that the remaining lines do not cross each other and the number of removed lines is minimized.

 ## Graph Algorithms